DavesCodeMusings/oled-bitmapper/README.md

 ## What is it?

 The file oled-bitmapper.html is an HTML/JavaScript utility to generate the array values needed to display bitmaps on an OLED display.
-I'm using to create icons for a [128x64 with the SSD1306 driver chip](https://www.adafruit.com/product/326) and the Adafruit library.
+I'm using it to create icons for a [128x64 with the SSD1306 driver chip](https://www.adafruit.com/product/326) and the Adafruit library.
 The bitmaps generated should work equally well with a 128x32 display or other size OLEDs/LCDs.

 ## Why should I care?